MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough-1-build-a-simple-agent-application.md

 <a name="Step4"></a>
 ## Step 4: Test the application

- Start the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client application, and sign in to the Dataverse platform instance where you configured [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] using the same user credentials that you assigned to the **Contoso Configuration** in the previous step. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Connect to a model-driven app instance using the Unified Service Desk client](../unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md).
+ Start the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client application, and sign in to the Dynamics 365 instance instance where you configured [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] using the same user credentials that you assigned to the **Contoso Configuration** in the previous step. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Connect to a model-driven app instance using the Unified Service Desk client](../unified-service-desk/admin/connect-dynamics-365-instance-using-unified-service-desk-client.md).

  Your agent application will look like the following.